Gnomorian/gnom-gnom-utils/README.md

   - [ ] agricultural mods, mods that add crops. complaints can fix this i guess :)

 # Concepts
-## Swapable hotbars
+## Arse Tardis
-  - Swapable hotbars that swap 9x1 row of the inventory to the hotbar on keypress.
+  - [x] Swapable hotbars that swap 9x1 row of the inventory to the hotbar on keypress.
-  - Rotation? or Swapable?
+  - [x] Pressing hotkey rotates through inventory rows and current row is saved.

 -------------------------
 CONCEPTS